nvimdev/guard.nvim/ADVANCED.md

 -- for pre-format calls
 data = {
-    status = "pending", -- type: string, called whenever a format is requested using = {...}       -- type: table, whatever formatters you are using for this format action }
+    status = "pending", -- type: string, called whenever a format is requested using = {...}       -- type: table, formatters that are going to run }
 -- for post-format calls
 data = {
-    status = "done",    -- type: string, only called on success results = {...}     -- type: table, formatted buffer text as a list of lines }
+    status = "done",    -- type: string, only called on success }
 -- or
 data = {
-    status = "failed"   -- type: string, buffer remain unchanged msg = "..."         -- type: string, currently only if buffer became invalid or changed during formatting }
+    status = "failed"   -- type: string, buffer remain unchanged msg = "..."         -- type: string, reason for failure }
 ```